Helplessness is an emotion that we experience when we realize that we can’t do anything to solve an important problem.

 When we saw people becoming helpless when they faced certain problems, we also learned to become helpless and came to believe that it was a normal response to such situations.
 But that’s far from the truth.

 When you were a child, you never felt helpless after failing to walk several times or trying to hold an object correctly.
-But as you grew up and learned the behaviour of others, you included helplessness in your repertoire just because you saw people acting helplessly by giving up after trying a couple of times.
+But as you grew up and learned the behavior of others, you included helplessness in your repertoire just because you saw people acting helplessly by giving up after trying a couple of times.
 Add to this the programming that you received from the media.

 There are countless movies, songs, and books that directly or indirectly teach you that “There’s no hope” “Life is very unfair” “Everybody doesn’t get what they want” “Life’s a burden” “Everything is written” “We are powerless before destiny” etc.